Sam Darnold: San Francisco 49ers

-On March 16, 2023, Darnold signed a one-year contract with the 49ers.
+On March 16, 2023, Darnold signed a one-year contract with the San Francisco 49ers.
 On August 23, Darnold was named the backup quarterback over Trey Lance, the team's third-overall selection from 2021, who was subsequently traded to the Dallas Cowboys the next day for a fourth-round pick.

 With the top overall seed clinched, the 49ers elected to rest Brock Purdy and start Darnold in the regular season finale against the Los Angeles Rams.
 In the game, Darnold completed 16 of 26 pass attempts for 189 yards and a touchdown, as well as a rushing touchdown, as the 49ers narrowly lost 21–20.
 Darnold continued to serve as a backup to Purdy during the 49ers' postseason run to Super Bowl LVIII, which they lost in overtime 25–22.

 Following the season, Darnold described his time with the 49ers as a valuable learning experience, citing the team's meticulous preparation and the influence of players like Brock Purdy and head coach Kyle Shanahan in reshaping his approach to the game.